evnxprk/evnxprk/README.md

 ##

-🌱 I studied at App Academy, University of Southern California, and University of California, Irvine.
+- 🌱 I studied at App Academy, University of Southern California, and University of California, Irvine.
-##
-💻 I am currently learning Typescript and C++
+- 💻 I am currently learning Typescript and C++
-##

-📧 You can reach me @ eunicexpark01@gmail.com
+- 📧 You can reach me @ eunicexpark01@gmail.com OR <a href="https://www.linkedin.com/in/eunicexpark01" target="_blank">LinkedIn</a>

 <h3 align="left">Languages and Tools:</h3>
 <p>